 The Plan payments will partly consist of mortgage arrears payments – missed payments and your ongoing regular mortgage payments.
 You will be making plan payments to the Chapter 13 Trustee who will then disburse these funds to your mortgage lender.
 It is important to know which Trustee you are required to make payments to and the form of payment the Trustee accepts.

-Keep Records of Payments You Have to Make
+Keep Records of Payments You Have Made

 Be Aware of Payment Changes